BLavery/STM32-Cube-TrueStudio/README.md

 "Install/remove embedded packages" - Install for F0 F1 F4, or your own choice for your board families.
 You have the option to choose the folder for this "repository".
 See Help-Updater Settings.

 Still on www.st.com, find and download stm32Programmer.
 Install.
+STlink drivers are included.
 Plug in your STlink and start the programmer.
 Try to connect to STlink with programmer.
 You will likely be asked to do a Firmware Upgrade for the STlink.